roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7200/connecting-to-ttn/ttn-abp-mode.md

   caption="Join Command"
 />

-8.You can test the connection by sending an uplink frame.
+8. You can test the connection by sending an uplink frame.
 Use the following for example:

 ```bash
 at+send=lora:1:12345678